Clinical trials are an essential step in translating research advances into health innovations and evaluating new interventions.

 Clinical trial data must be managed and shared in accordance with our policy on data, software and materials management and sharing.

-Data underlying your research publications must be made accessible to other researchers at the time of publication – either openly or via a managed access approach.
+Data underlying your research publications must be made accessible to other researchers no later than the time of publication – either openly or via a managed access approach.

 If you fail to comply with this policy, we will consider appropriate sanctions.
 These may include suspending your grant or not accepting new grant applications from you.

-Contact our information officers if you have a question about funding.
+Contact our Funding Information Advisers if you have a question about funding.